 Ways you can take action to fight poverty and disease

 Put your faith to work.
-Volunteer to spend a week helping to rebuild homes in shattered communities-in Louisiana and Mississippi, in Honduras, Haiti or El Salvador, where natural and civil disasters have taken their toll.
+Volunteer to spend a week helping to rebuild homes in shattered communities-in the US or abroad.

 Donate to ERD.
 Checks can be mailed to Episcopal Relief and Development, PO Box 12043, Newark, NJ 07101.
 To contribute by credit card, call 1.800.334.7626, ext.
 5129 or donate at www.er-d.org/donate.